 How many people are you going to let in each day?

-We’re opening Harewood with a reduced capacity initially, to ensure we can manage social distancing.
+Harewood currently continues to operate on a reduced capacity, to ensure we can manage social distancing.
 Numbers are managed through the booking system and we will continue to review this the longer we are open.

 Do I need to book if I’m arriving on foot or by bicycle?